Alternatives to driving for older drivers

-All these alternatives can be used to replace some or all of your driving.
-It’s a good idea to try them out well before you start thinking about stopping driving.
-Talk to friends who use them, and maybe go along with them to try them out.
+The following alternatives can be used to replace some or all of your driving.
+Try them out well before you start thinking about retiring from driving.
+Talk to friends who use them, and maybe go along with them to try them out for yourself.

 Walking and cycling

 Mobility scooters suit some people for shopping or for longer trips by road.
-You still need to be able to control them and to see properly and react in time to what’s going on around you.
+You still need to be able to control them, to see properly and to react in time to what’s going on around you.

 Always get professional advice before getting a scooter, and think carefully about how you are going to use it:

-We have more information about choosing a mobility scooter here
+We have more information about choosing a mobility scooter.

 Public transport is more accessible for everybody these days (in theory at least).
 There is also a wide range of fare concessions and free passes available, especially for older people.
-Train travel has a reputation for being expensive, but if you book ahead and use railcards you can usually save money.
+Train travel has a reputation for being expensive, but if you book ahead and use railcards you can usually get a discounted fare.

-Community transport is provided by local councils or voluntary groups and includes local bus, dial a ride and social car schemes and hospital transport services.
-It varies from place to place, but can provide a useful service.
+Community transport is provided by local councils or voluntary groups and includes local bus schemes, dial-a-ride, social car schemes and hospital transport services.
+These vary from place to place, but can provide an essential service.
 Contact your council or hospital trust to ask about this.